Menu

 • Ponn Manickavel is known for his work in retrieving hundreds of valuable stolen idols from Hindu temples across the country.

-• He has often been in the news for calling out many irregularities in the Hindu Religious and Charitable Endowments department, a department under the government of Tamil Nadu that manages and controls the temple administration within the state.
+• He has often been in the news for calling out many irregularities in the Hindu Religious and Charitable Endowments department.
 The department controls 37,425 temples, 56 mutts or religious orders, 47 temples belonging to mutts, 1721 specific Endowments and 189 trusts.

-• In 2018, he led a team at the Idol Wing (CID) and retrieved two bronzes of King Rajarajasolan and his queen Lokamadevi.
+• In 2018, he led a team of the Idol Wing (CID) and retrieved two bronze statues of King Rajarajasolan and his queen Lokamadevi.
 Each of the statues was worth more than Rs.
 100 crore in the international market.
 The antique statues belonged to the Big Temple in Thanjavur.

-• On 22 March 2018, he registered a case claiming that the 3000-year-old Navabashana idol in the Dandayuthaswami temple (Palani temple) which was replaced with a newly sculpted Panchaloha idol in 2004 as the old idol was “wearing off” was replaced only because it was smuggled internationally.
+• On 22 March 2018, he registered a case claiming that the 3000-year-old Navabashana idol in the Arulmigu Dhandayuthapaniswamy Temple (Palani temple) which was replaced with a newly sculpted Panchaloha idol in 2004 as the old idol was “wearing off” was replaced only because it was smuggled internationally.

-Ponn Manickavel posing with the recovered Panchaloha idols at Sozhavandhan police station in Madurai district
+Ponn Manickavel posing with the recovered Panchaloha idols at Sholavandan Police Station in Madurai district

-Ponn Manickavel posing with the recovered Panchaloha idols at Sozhavandhan police station in Madurai district
+Ponn Manickavel posing with the recovered Panchaloha idols at Sholavandan Police Station in Madurai district

-• In 2018, he was appointed as the special officer for one year to complete idol theft cases in Tamil Nadu by the Madras High Court.
+• In the same year, he was appointed as the special officer for one year to complete idol theft cases in Tamil Nadu by the Madras High Court.

-• During his stint as the Inspector General of Police of Idol Wing in Tamil Nadu, he has often been in the news for being in feuds with the government over idol theft cases.
+• During his tenure as the Inspector General of Police of Idol Wing in Tamil Nadu, he often made the news for being in feuds with the government over idol theft cases.

-• In January 2019, the Madras High Court issued a warning against the Tamil Nadu government for providing all the required facilities to Pon Manickavel to allow him to carry out his investigations as a Special Officer in regard to various idol theft cases.
+• In January 2019, the Madras High Court issued a warning against the Tamil Nadu government for providing all the required facilities to Manickavel to allow him to carry out his investigations as a Special Officer concerning various idol theft cases.
 The Madras High Court also claimed they would implement a judicial emergency if the government failed to agree to the court’s orders.

 References/Sources:[+]